dfinity/motoko/guide/style.md

 };
 ```

-Rationale: The general convention is upper case for types and lower case for values.
-Modules and actors can export types, so are considered "bigger".
-Objects usually don't export types.
+Rationale: The general convention is upper case for "static" entities like types and lower case for "dynamic" values.
+Modules and actors are fairly static and can export types.
+Objects usually don't export types and tend to be used mostly as dynamic values.

 * Spell acronyms as regular words.